 Does the Bloomberg School participate in SOPHAS?

-All other degree and certificate applications are processed online by the Bloomberg School's Admissions Services.
+All other degree, residency and certificate applications are processed online by the Bloomberg School's Admissions Services.

 How do I apply to the MPH?

-MPH applications (to both full and part-time formats) are processed through SOPHAS.
+MPH applications (including applications to the full-time MPH, online/part-time MPH, MPH/MBA, and MPH portions of the MPH/MSW, MPH/JD and MPH/MD) are processed through SOPHAS.
 We encourage you to carefully review the instructions specific to MPH applicants.

 How do I apply to other public health programs at the Bloomberg School?